kluctl/www-kluctl.io/content/en/blog/2022-12-22-template-controller.md

         password_with_different_key: "{{ matrix.secret.data.password | b64decode }}"
 ```

-I hope the example from above is self-explanatory.
+I hope the example above is self-explanatory.
 It simply transforms one secret into another, which is then in a form
 that can be consumed by a Java application for example that can only work with JDBC urls.

 ## What's next?
-I believe that there are much more use cases for the Template Controller and I hope that the community is able to figure
+I believe that there are much more use cases for the Template Controller, and I'm absolutely convinced that the community
-these out and maybe post examples and ideas.
-Due to the flexible nature of the matrix inputs and template definition, a
+will invent completely new ones and maybe share them by posting examples and ideas.
+Due to the flexible nature of the
-lot should be possible that I didn't even think of yet.
+matrix inputs and template definition, a lot is possible.
+Think big! 😸

 The Template Controller currently comes with a few additional custom resources
 (e.g. `GitProjector` and `ListGithubPullRequests`) that are meant to be used as matrix inputs.
 I can imagine that
-other custom resources might be candidates to be included in the controller as well and I'm also open for ideas.
+other custom resources might be candidates to be included in the controller as well, and I'm also open for ideas.